Life Skills & Apartment Living

 Socialization & Recreation

-An active social life is an important component of CIP’s residential program.
+An active social life is an important component of CIP’s Life Skills program.
 Unique recreational activities and other social events are planned each weekend, and lasting friendships are developed.
 Students have a minimum requirement to participate in events.
 As a group, students learn to be open minded, make compromises and value the interests of fellow students.
 CIP’s active social schedule helps foster life-long connections and develop more self-confidence.